-I don’t know too many people who converted from one faith to something totally different.
-I know people who converted from Catholicism to Protestantism, and vice versa, which is not to be understated, but is still within the larger umbrella of Christianity.
-People like me are pretty rare.
-I wish I could say I grew up this way, with one Christian parent and one Jewish one, so my allegiances were always split, but that is not the case.
-No, I was nineteen years old when I started calling myself a Christian, after years of quietly admiring Jesus and reading books about saints, wishing I could have the faith that they had.
+I wish I could say I grew up with dual allegiances from having one Christian parent and one Jewish one, but that is not the case.
+No, I was nineteen years old when I converted, after years of quietly admiring Jesus and reading books about saints.
 More details about the “why” of conversion can be read about in my memoir.

-For a while, I did the best I could to shoehorn Jewish practice into my new Christian identity, except my Jewish life before Jesus was surface level at best.
-What being a “Jewish Christian” meant for me was going to church and continuing to observe Hanukkah and Passover.
-The larger, more complicated issues of theology were completely lost on me.
 Through my involvement with Campus Crusade for Christ, I was trained to view the Old Testament as nothing more than a precursor to the New.
-It was an incomplete story filled with clues that pointed to the coming of a Savior, and to chop it short just before the start of Matthew was akin to driving a car with only three tires.
-In other words, the Jews supposedly had all the pieces, but were still missing the final piece to make the vehicle run properly.
+There, I was taught that the OT was an incomplete story filled with clues that pointed to the coming of a Savior, and to chop it short just before the start of Matthew was akin to driving a car with only three tires.

-There was something infantilizing about those questions I couldn’t put my finger on.
-My Christian friends seemed to pity the Jews for missing their own Messiah the way many of us can’t find the glasses that are sitting right on our noses, and I was “lucky” to realize the truth: to escape that world of lies.
+My Christian friends seemed to pity the Jews for missing their own Messiah the way many of us can’t find the glasses that are sitting right on our noses, and I was “lucky” to realize the truth.
 There’s a disdainful attitude all too common in churches that Jews don’t know anything about their own Scriptures, and must be taught it by Christians: “Goy-splaining,” for lack of a better term.